 Via the Internet 24 hours a day at www.psiexams.com

 NOTE: In Oklahoma, the common law of agency is still practiced between the real estate broker and the broker’s associates; however, there is no agency relationship that can exist between the broker/associate and the consumer.
-Applicants can locate references to the common law principles of agency in real estate text books (that could be obtained from any local library).
+Applicants can locate references to the common law principles of agency in real estate text books that may be obtained from any local library.

-Grade Validity - A passing examination score is valid for one (1) year.
-An applicant may request in writing for an extension of the validity period.
-At the discretion of the Commission, the validity period may be extended.
+Grade Validity - A passing examination score is valid for one (1) year; however an applicant may request in writing for an extension of the validity period and at the discretion of the Commission the validity period may be extended.

 Obtaining a license upon passing the examination